 |Freeze treatment||$100 - $500 per room ($2 - $6 per sq ft)||Safe for all surfaces that cannot tolerate heat treatment|

 |Bed bugs may be blown away instead of being killed on contact|

 The cost for heat treatment ranges from $1 to $3 per sq ft or about $200 to $500 per room.
 An average homeowner can spend between $2,000 to $4,000 to treat an entire house.

 This method involves driving hot air into the room to reach temperatures of 120 degrees or more.
 The hot air circulates for approximately one hour.
 However, this treatment is recommended for empty spaces because the high temperatures can ruin items.

 On average, bed bug fumigation costs around $4 to $8 per square foot or between $600 to $950 per room.
 Homeowners can spend an average of $5,000 to $50,000 to have their homes fumigated.

-For this method, the professional seals your home or business with tarpaulin then fills it with insecticide gas.
-The gas will kill bed bugs and other insects in the premises.
+For this method, the professional seals your home or business with tarpaulin and then fills it with insecticide gas.
+The gas will kill bed bugs and other insects on the premises.

 This method is very effective and can kill about 99% to 100% of bugs and other insects.

 IMPORTANT: All people should wait for about two to three days before entering the fumigated premises because the gas can cause upper respiratory issues.